Certified Casino Expert and Editor-in-Chief

 In addition to the monetary limitations, the reforms dictate that gaming areas in venues with poker machines, excluding Crown Casino, must remain closed between the hours of 4 am and 10 am.
 This restriction aims to promote healthier gambling habits by discouraging late-night and early-morning gambling sessions, which can often lead to excessive and harmful behavior.

-The reforms not only focus on restricting gameplay and slowing down poker machines but also encompass a wider range of measures to support individuals affected by gambling harm.
+The reforms aim to restrict gameplay and slow down poker machines while also implementing measures like a daily loss limit on pokies to support individuals affected by gambling harm.
 The government plans to enhance support services provided to those struggling with problem gambling.
 Some of the services previously offered by the Victorian Responsible Gambling Foundation will now be taken over by the Victorian Gambling and Casino Control Commission (VGCCC), starting July 1, 2024.
 With an allocated budget of $71 million, the VGCCC will play a larger role in minimizing gambling harm.

 While the reforms have been praised for their intention to protect individuals from gambling harm, there have been concerns raised by various stakeholders.
 Community Clubs Victoria (CCV) welcomes the initiative to combat money laundering but questions the need for smaller clubs to face the same stringent restrictions imposed on larger venues and casinos.
 CCV chief executive Andrew Lloyd emphasizes that community clubs have their own compliance measures in place, including self-exclusion programs and responsible gaming officers.